Residential / Overnight Events at Great Tree

 SAFETY: Please bring a flashlight in case you need to be up after lights are out at 10pm.
 We have no exterior lighting and it can be dark here in the country.
 There are stairs and steps to navigate throughout the building.
 If you need special accommodation due to disability, please let us know.
 Smoking and alcohol are not permitted on the Great Tree campus.

-JAZMINE & LIA are our resident dog and cat.
+4 Leggeds: We do have a resident dog.
 The animals are not allowed in certain areas of the house to leave those areas clear for allergy suffers.
 If you have allergies to dogs or cats please let us know.
+You should be aware that we are in a rural area, where pets cannot be permitted to roam.
+Please contact us about visiting with your friend(s).

-Great Tree is at the top of the road on the right.
+Great Tree is at the top of the road on the right (679).
 We also have some parking available at our neighbor’s on the left fork.
 We will direct you to long term parking after you check-in.
-If you are uncertain about parking or need help or directions , do not hesitate to call.
+If you are uncertain about parking or need help or directions, do not hesitate to call.
 Arrangement may also be made for shuttle parking from Weaverville for large events.